 AND OFF WE GO…

-Preheat the oven to 200°C. Place the butternut chunks on a roasting tray.
+Preheat the oven to 200°C. Place the Butternut chunks on a roasting tray.
 Coat in oil, season lightly, and spread out evenly.
 Roast in the hot oven for 30-35 minutes.
 Place the vinegar in a salad bowl with 40ml of warm water, and whisk in 1 tsp of a sweetener of choice until dissolved.
 Add in the halved baby tomatoes and diced cucumber, toss to coat, and set aside to pickle.

 STEAM THE BULGUR